Matze10/geo-route-calculator/README.md

 # geo-route-calculator
 🌿 Orchard Routing & Distance Mapping Tool
-A Python-based geospatial tool to calculate driving routes, distances, and durations between agricultural or field sites using the Google Maps API.
-Outputs include KML files for visualization in tools like Google Earth and CSV files for analysis and reporting.
+A Python-based geospatial tool to calculate driving routes, distances, and durations between different sites using the Google Maps API.
+Outputs include KML files for visualization in tools like Google Earth/QGIS and CSV files for analysis and reporting.

 📦 Features
 Calculates driving directions between all pairs of locations